Herrick and Marie made plans to meet at a restaurant in Inlet, where Marie lived.

 Marie wondered if everything he'd said, about them not being compatible, about their love being "minor" was true, or if it was just his wounded ego talking.

-They ordered food, though Marie's stomach hurt and she doubted she'd be able to eat anything.
+They ordered food, though Marie's stomach was churning and she doubted she'd be able to eat anything.

 When she returned her attention to Herrick, he was looking at her, intently.
 As though she was someone to him.